ChainSafe/gossamer/docs/docs/design/bitfield-signing.md

 3. For each core, concurrently check whether the core is occupied and if so, query the availability store using `QueryChunkAvailability`.

-4. Collect the results of the queries into a bitfield, sign it and send it to the subsystem.
+4. Collect the results of the queries into a bitfield, sign it and send a `DistributeBitfield` message to the overseer.

-5. In the subsystem, receive the signed bitfield and send a `DistributeBitfield` message to the overseer.